-Whether you have already started to apply for long-term disability benefits or are considering beginning the process, you probably already know that winning disability benefits can be an uphill battle and is definitely a process to prepare as meticulously as possible for.
+Whether you have already started applying for long-term disability benefits or are considering beginning the process, you probably already know that winning disability benefits for knee disorders can be an uphill battle.
 Although knee disorders are visible, you will still need to prepare very diligently to win the benefits you deserve.
-Winning won’t cure your knee disorders — but removing the financial burden from your shoulders and knees will be worth it.
+Winning won’t cure your knee disorder — but removing the financial burden from your shoulders will be worth it.

-As a former occupational therapist and current disability benefits lawyer, I can help you avoid the extra pain of lengthy bureaucratic nightmares in preparing you for the long-term disability benefits application process.
-If you are suffering from knee disorders in Canada, I can help you take your first steps towards securing the support that you are entitled to.
+As a former occupational therapist and current disability benefits lawyer, I can help you avoid the extra pain of preparing your application.
+If you are suffering from knee disorders in Canada, I can help you take your first steps toward securing the support that you are entitled to.

-This article will highlight reminders during your diagnosis and treatment, types of disability benefits you might qualify for, specific challenges in preparing your claim for knee disorders, and final thoughts on approaching the overall process and how to face the possible denial of your claims.
+This article will highlight things to keep in mind during your diagnosis and treatment, types of disability benefits you might qualify for, specific challenges in preparing your claim for knee disorders, and final thoughts on approaching the overall process.
 This article is part of our series examining medical conditions and disability benefits.

 The pain could be triggered in various ways.
-You might be encountering pain in everyday activities, by overuse, or by an actual injury incident.
+You might be encountering pain in everyday activities, by overuse, or by an actual injury.
 You’ll have noticed if the pain is worsened by moment, rest or inactivity, or by prolonged sitting and standing.

 - knee bursitis,